Inquiry finds widespread misconduct in women's pro soccer

 Two coaches, James Clarkson of the Houston Dash and Amanda Cromwell of the Orlando Pride, were suspended earlier this year at the recommendation of investigators.
 Cromwell was subsequently fired.

-Like the Yates report, the new report largely focused on alleged misconduct involving Riley, former Chicago Red Stars Coach Rory Dames and former Racing Louisville coach Christy Holly.
+Like the Yates report commissioned by U.S. Soccer, the new report largely focused on alleged misconduct involving Riley, former Chicago Red Stars coach Rory Dames and former Racing Louisville coach Christy Holly.
 The three were among those who were fired or resigned last year.

 It also detailed allegations against former OL Reign coach Farid Benstiti, former Washington Spirit coach Richie Burke and former Gotham general manager Alyse LaHue, among others.
 Benstiti, Burke and LaHue were also let go or stepped down in 2021.